Win's Entertainment

 Win's Movie and Television Production (Hong Kong) Co., Ltd. (永盛影視製作 (香港) 有限公司) originally known as Win's Movie Production & I/E Co.
 Ltd. and Win's Entertainment (Hong Kong) Co.
 Ltd., was a Hong Kong film production company that was formed by producer Charles Heung and his brother Jimmy Heung.
 Following its establishment in 1977, Win's Entertainment went on to become one of the powerful film producers in Hong Kong.
 The company helped to establish the careers of actors Jet Li, Chow Yun-fat, Andy Lau, Stephen Chow and Lau Ching-Wan.

 History

 Win's Movie Production (Hong Kong) Co.
-Ltd. (永盛電影製作有限公司) was formed in 1977 by Charles Heung and his younger brother Jimmy Heung.
+Ltd. (永盛電影製作 (香港) 有限公司) was formed in 1977 by Charles Heung and his younger brother Jimmy Heung.
 While the triad's influence on the Hong Kong film industry was growing notorious during the 1980s, Charles decided to form his own production company that would provide a safe refuge.
 He was quoted for saying that "every film is a battle," when asked why he named the company Win's.
 Following its formation, the company went on to become one of Hong Kong's most successful film studios alongside Golden Harvest.
 Virtually every actor and actress, apart from Jackie Chan, had made a film for the Heungs.